Wdybalabala/job_recommendation_system/4_LabEnhancements_LogisticRegression/README.md

 Student ID      : 1211103146

 ## Enhancements Done
 The main enhancements done were rewording, clarifying, reformatting, and rearrranging parts to make the learning process of logistic regression more smooth.
 Main parts added were cross-validation for hyperparameter tuning.
-Bias-variance tradeoff is discussed, and also the importance of selecting the right C hyperparameter, along with how different datasets affect the choice of the hyperparameter.
-2D visualizations for it, and 3D visualizations for ,multiclass classifiers have been added.
+Bias-variance tradeoff, the importance of selecting the right C hyperparameter, along with how different datasets affect the choice of the hyperparameter are discussed.
+2D visualizations for it, and 3D visualizations for multiclass classifiers have been added.

 - Added an introductory section for logistic regression to explain the basic overview and provide real-world application examples.